 Dr. John Roarty, chief of ophthalmology at Children’s Hospital of Michigan in Detroit, says kids at this age need to be checked by an optometrist or ophthalmologist if they fail vision primary screenings, if parents notice a problem, or if there’s a strong family history of eye problems.

-Ditto for anything out of the ordinary.
-If kids can’t see or complain of seeing flashing lights, "spiderwebs" or "floaters," they need to have their eyes checked immediately.
+Ditto for any eye irregularities.
+If kids can’t see or complain of seeing flashing lights, “spiderwebs” or “floaters,” they need to have their eyes checked immediately.
 Kids who are poked or hit in the eye by an object need to be checked for a corneal abrasion, retinal detachment or other serious injuries.
 Red or discharging eyes also should be checked for infections.

 In grade school, vision problems can become more apparent.
 Squinting to see the chalkboard, holding books close to the face, headaches and bad grades can all be signs.